-Hope is Chair of the Health Care Enforcement Defense Practice and serves on the Pro Bono Committee.
-She has also served on the firm’s Policy Committee.
+Hope is the immediate past Chair of the firm’s Health Care Enforcement Defense Practice.
+She has also served on the firm’s Pro Bono Committee and Policy Committee.

 Many of the cases that she has handled have arisen as a result of qui tam cases filed by whistleblowers, under federal and state False Claims Acts.
 Hope also develops and implements compliance programs and advises clients in connection with voluntary disclosures to the government.
 Hope defends administrative actions initiated by federal and state agencies, including recoupment actions and proceedings involving licensure and certification.
 She has a comprehensive understanding of the Medicare and Medicaid programs and the rules governing reimbursement.
 In her work before the US Congress on behalf of clients, Hope has supported enactment of statutes including the Clinical Laboratory Improvement Amendments and the Stark self-referral bans.

 She also represents health care providers, product manufacturers, payors, and investors, and specializes in statutory and regulatory issues affecting the provision of health care services.
 Her practice includes counseling, structuring, and litigating fraud and abuse issues as well as reimbursement matters.